×

 1. Pineapple

 While this controversial topping does have a large following in support of it, there's an equally large number of haters out there too.
 That's why pineapple has ended up on this list of 10 most hated pizza toppings.
-Many people aren't a fan of having fruit on their pizzas; its overly sweet taste ruins the balance of all the flavours.
+Many people aren't a fan of having fruit on their pizzas; its overly sweet taste ruins the balance of all the flavors.
 This love-it-or-hate-it ingredient has been (and continues to be) the topic of many internet arguments.

 PineappleParker Hilton on Unsplash